mayasdaydreams/mayas-daydreams/mayas-daydreams-vault/notes/Books/Reading Laziness Does Not Exist after a VERY Unlazy Day.md

 "The evils of procrastination could easily be avoided if only the procrastinator would just work a little harder in advance-- or at least that's what people tend to think.
 In reality procrastination is a much more complex beast, one that's often caused by caring a whole lot and wanting to do well."

----
-**Note** that anything tagged with #obsidian means that it was initially drafted in my vault. i may or may not come back to it and make changes after I export, but we'll see as I figure out how I want my little digital garden to grow...